ei-grad/usb-hid-brightness/README.md

 This will install the `usb-hid-brightness` executable to your system's binary directory (usually `/usr/local/bin`), making it available system-wide.

 Remember, to set up a udev rule for the device to allow non-superuser access, follow the instructions in the [Setting up udev rules](#setting-up-udev-rules) section.

+There is also:
+- A pre-built binary available in the [Releases](https://github.com/ei-grad/usb-hid-brightness/releases/latest) section of the GitHub repository.
+- AUR package available for Arch Linux users: [usb-hid-brightness](https://aur.archlinux.org/packages/usb-hid-brightness/).

 ## Usage